redhatci/ansible-collection-redhatci-ocp/roles/prune_catalog/README.md

 ## Authentication

 This role uses [skopeo](https://github.com/containers/skopeo) and [opm](https://github.com/operator-framework/operator-registry) to obtain the container image's metadata.
 If registry authentication is required, please pass `DOCKER_CONFIG` as an environment variable to the role pointing to the directory that contains the `config.json` file with the proper authentication strings.
 See [docker-config](https://www.systutorials.com/docs/linux/man/5-docker-config-json/).

+The following applications must be already present in the system.